sitepoint-editors/webpack-static-site-example/README.md

 # How to bundle a simple static site with Webpack

-A skeleton project for use in a [SitePoint article]() on bundling a static sitte using Webpack.
+A simple skeleton project for use in a [SitePoint article](https://www.sitepoint.com/bundle-static-site-webpack) on bundling a static site using Webpack.

 ## Requirements